fsi092528/NodeDHT/README.md

 ##nodeDHT:
-A DHT crawler, is not quite based on Kademlia, written by NodeJS, the code is very very simple.
+A DHT crawler, was written by NodeJS, the code is very very simple.

 ##dependencies:
 `npm install`